WillShirley1208/will/source/_posts/JVM snippet.md

 #### 2. Heap Area

+> **Heap space in Java is used for dynamic memory allocation for Java objects and JRE classes at the runtime**.
+New objects are always created in heap space and the references to this objects are stored in stack memory.

+These objects have global access and can be accessed from anywhere in the application.

+This memory model is further broken into smaller parts called generations, these are:

+1. **Young Generation –** this is where all new objects are allocated and aged.
+A minor Garbage collection occurs when this fills up
+2. **Old or Tenured Generation –** this is where long surviving objects are stored.
+When objects are stored in the Young Generation, a threshold for the object’s age is set and when that threshold is reached, the object is moved to the old generation
+3. **Permanent Generation –** this consists of JVM metadata for the runtime classes and application methods

+- It’s accessed via complex memory management techniques that include Young Generation, Old or Tenured Generation, and Permanent Generation
+- If heap space is full, Java throws *java.lang.OutOfMemoryError*
+- Access to this memory is relatively slower than stack memory
+- This memory, in contrast to stack, isn’t automatically deallocated.
+It needs Garbage Collector to free up unused objects so as to keep the efficiency of the memory usage
+- Unlike stack, a heap isn’t threadsafe and needs to be guarded by properly synchronizing the code

+---

 - Objects and corresponding instance variables will be stored in the heap area.
 - Every array in java is object only hence arrays also will be stored in the heap area.